emartinpi/unit-test-e2e-environment/README.md

 - [karma-mocha-reporter](https://github.com/litixsoft/karma-mocha-reporter), a plugin to report with mocha style logging
 - [gulp-nightwatch](https://www.npmjs.com/package/gulp-nightwatch), a gulp plugin for Nightwatch.js

-The rest of tools in package.json are for gulp tasks: create web server, livereloading, open browser...
+The rest of tools in package.json are for gulp tasks like create web server, livereloading, open browser... or a promises polyfill, etc.

 ## Up and running